michaelcpuckett/express-worker/README.md

 ## Applying Middleware

-Middleware is called on every request, and can be used to add properties to `req` so they will be present downstream.
+Middleware is called before other request handlers, and can be used to add properties to `req` so they will be present downstream.

 For example, you can use a middleware function to normalize FormData as `req.data`.